mshojaei77/mshojaei77.github.io/roadmap.md

 **4. Multimodal Agent Systems and E-commerce Applications** Create multimodal agents that can interact with different types of content.
 Build e-commerce chatbots that handle both text and images.
 Implement cross-modal attention and feature fusion techniques.
 Handle multimodal conversation flows and optimize for different deployment scenarios.

-**4. Continual Learning and Self-Improvement**

-Build continual learning systems that can adapt to new data without forgetting.
-Implement self-improvement mechanisms for ongoing model enhancement and create systems that can learn from user feedback and interactions over time.

 ## 21. Securing LLMs & Responsible AI
 ![image](https://github.com/user-attachments/assets/e638866a-313f-4ea8-9b52-3330168b74d8)
 **📈 Difficulty:** Advanced | **🎯 Prerequisites:** Security fundamentals, ethical AI